-- Seeking or receiving economic gain for personal or family use through access to privileged information or official position; - Possessing a financial interest in a firm or organization that does business or seeks to do business with the County and not disclosing that interest to your supervisor or appointing authority; - Participating in or seeking to influence the selection of persons, firms, or organizations doing business with the County when having a financial interest in the outcome; - Entering into a business relationship outside county government with any employee for whom an employee has supervisory responsibility, or with someone an employee deals within an official capacity as a county employee. - An employee working with or hiring family members in some circumstances presents a conflict of interest.
-It is generally permissible for two relatives to work in the same department, agency or division, as long as there are no business or job-related conflicts of interest.
+- Seeking or receiving economic gain for personal or family use through access to privileged information or official position; - Possessing a financial interest in a firm or organization that does business or seeks to do business with the County and not disclosing that interest; - Participating in or seeking to influence the selection of persons, firms, or organizations doing business with the County when having a financial interest in the outcome; - Entering into a business relationship outside county government with any employee for whom an employee has supervisory responsibility, or with someone an employee deals within an official capacity as a county employee; - In some circumstances, working with or hiring family members presents a conflict of interest.
+It is generally permissible for two relatives to work in the same department, agency, or division, as long as there are no business or job-related conflicts of interest.
 It is not permissible for one relative to supervise or make employment-related decisions about the other relative.